squidfunk/mkdocs-material/docs/blog/posts/git-sparse-checkout.md

 [dates] at the bottom of each page, we are required to set `fetch-depth: 0`, which resulted in checkout times of 20 to 30 seconds on our repository.
-By leveraging [`git sparse-checkout`][git sparse-checkout] within [GitHub Actions], we were able to bring down checkout time to 2 seconds.
+By leveraging [`git sparse-checkout`][git sparse-checkout] within [GitHub Actions], check out time was brought down to 2 seconds.

   [git sparse-checkout]: https://git-scm.com/docs/git-sparse-checkout
   [GitHub Actions]: ../../publishing-your-site.md#with-github-actions